 There is a link to do either of these things through PayPal on our school website

 - You can make a one-off donation online by clicking here.

 - You can pay using the ScoPay system.

 - You can pay by cash at the School Office.

 - If you would like to send a cheque please make it payable to Rosary School.

 If you pay tax in the UK, don’t forget to gift aid any donation you make.
 We can claim an extra 25p for every £1 you give at no extra cost to you.
 So, if you donate £10, it is worth £12.50 to us!
-Gift aid forms are available from the school office.
+Gift aid forms are available from the school office or by clicking here!

 Can I just do a one off donation?